SAP/spartacus-docs/_pages/dev/routes/route-configuration.md

 Predefined configurations are extended and overwritten as follows:

-- objects extend predefined objects
+- objects *extend* predefined objects
-- values (primitives, arrays, `null`) overwrite predefined values
+- values, such as primitives, arrays, and `null`, *overwrite* predefined values

 When you extend a predefined configuration, you must always use the route parameters from the predefined configuration, such as the `:productCode` parameter in the `product/:productCode` path.
 If you omit a route parameter, the storefront's components could break.
 The following is an example of what you should **not** do: